J.D. Davis Player Props: Giants vs. Cardinals

 Cardinals Pitching Rankings

-- The 9.3 strikeouts per nine innings put together by the Cardinals pitching staff ranks eighth in the league.
+- The pitching staff for the Cardinals has a collective 9.4 K/9, the eighth-best in the league.

-- The Cardinals have the 17th-ranked team ERA among all league pitching staffs (4.39).
+- The Cardinals have a 4.48 team ERA that ranks 19th among all league pitching staffs.

-- The Cardinals rank 19th in baseball in home runs allowed (29 total, 1.2 per game).
+- Cardinals pitchers combine to rank 20th in baseball in home runs allowed (31 total, 1.2 per game).

-- Matz (0-3) gets the starting nod for the Cardinals in his fifth start of the season.
-He's put together a 6.55 ERA in 22 2/3 innings pitched, with 24 strikeouts.
+- Mikolas (0-1) takes the mound for the Cardinals in his sixth start of the season.
+He has a 7.46 ERA in 25 1/3 innings pitched, with 23 strikeouts.

-- The left-hander last pitched on Saturday against the Seattle Mariners, when he threw 5 1/3 innings, allowing four earned runs while giving up four hits.
+- In his last outing on Sunday against the Seattle Mariners, the right-hander went 5 1/3 innings, allowing three earned runs while surrendering five hits.

-- The 31-year-old has an ERA of 6.55, with 9.8 strikeouts per nine innings, in four games this season.
-Opponents are batting .302 against him.

 © 2023 Data Skrive.
 All rights reserved.